riccardobevilacqua/riccardo-codes/_posts/how-to-create-an-rss-feed-in-nextjs-10.md

 title: 'How to create an RSS feed in Next.js 10'
 excerpt: 'In Next.js generating an RSS feed doesn''t come out-of-the-box.
 This guide will walk you through the short but not so straightforward process to create an RSS feed for your Next.js 10 blog.'
 coverImage: '/assets/blog/how-to-create-an-rss-feed-in-nextjs-10/cover.jpg'
-date: '2020-11-30'
+date: '2020-11-29'
 ogImage:
   url: '/assets/blog/how-to-create-an-rss-feed-in-nextjs-10/cover.jpg'
 ---

 ### What is an RSS feed?

-[RSS](https://en.wikipedia.org/wiki/RSS) (RDF Site Summary or Really Simple Syndication) is an XML file used for providing users with frequently updated content in a standardized, computer-readable data format.
+[RSS](https://en.wikipedia.org/wiki/RSS) (RDF Site Summary or Really Simple Syndication) feed is an XML file used for providing users with frequently updated content in a standardized, computer-readable data format.

 ### Why do you need an RSS feed?

-Millions of users every day enjoy reading from several websites through a *feed reader*, such as [Feedly](feedly.com/).
+Millions of users every day enjoy reading from several websites through a *feed reader*, such as [Feedly](https://feedly.com/).
 You need to provide an RSS feed for your blog not to give up a potentially large share of audience.

-Furthermore you can use your RSS feed to cross-post to other websites, such as the popular [dev.to](https://dev.to/).
+Furthermore you can use your RSS feed to cross-post to other websites, such as the popular [dev.to](https://dev.to/) (see [here](#cross-posting-from-blog-to-devto)).

 ### The Kessel Run in less than twelve parsecs